 "We do not even know where all of them are," Khalil pointed out.
-"I do not believe that they have all remained in the apartments."
+"I do not believe that they have all

 "I know," Smith agreed.
 "At the very least, there's the one that wanted me, that got Elias's father.
 I don't know if it's still in the same skin, or if it moved on into someone else."